-House and Pet Sitting is a fast growing travel trend and here's why.
+House Sitting is a fast growing travel trend and here's why.
 It's a mutually beneficial system that matches travelers who need a place to stay with vacant homes and pets that need loving care.

 I am a huge fan of house sitting because it allows me to travel full-time by exchanging my care for new animal friends and a place to stay.
 Here are more of some of the great benefits housesitting provides to pets, people, and the world.

 1. peace of mind for the Homeowner